Three questions a physician asked me yesterday.

 - What can I do to NOT slow down?

 - Yellow Pages is now Dead.
 What should I do So that patients find me?

 - Address the main Business issues and concerns first.
-Not just your business afflictions or ‘pain-points’ but also your ‘Aspirations’.
-This includes all the questions the doctor asked me, and more that may be applicable in your situation, and more.
+Not just your business afflictions or ‘pain points’ but also your ‘Aspirations’.
+This includes all the questions the doctor asked me that may be applicable to your situation, and more.

 - Only after You’ve written your questions and business concerns, then you start drilling down to level-2 questions such as -what technology?

 - Level-2 questions would include – Web-based EMR?
 Cloud EMR?
 Client Server?
 Windows or Apple?
 Mobile?

 - Finally, the features, user interface, accessibility, and so on.

 As you start making a list of each of these four levels, make sure it Connects with the level above.